plazer1/plac/README.md

 ```

 If you wish to preserve the help strings verbatim, you can use
-`argparse.RawTextHelpFormatter` as the `formatter_class`; however, there are
+`argparse.RawTextHelpFormatter` as the `formatter_class`; however,
-some caveats, e.g. it does not de-dent the text like the standard formatter does.
+there are some caveats, e.g. it does not de-dent the text like
+the standard formatter does (although this can be easily accomplished
+using `textwrap.dedent`).

 ## Decorator reference